CONTINUE YOUR STUDIES IN AMENITY HORTICULTURE

 How Can This Course Help You?

-This course is the perfect addition to Amenity Horticulture I. Having already established your awareness and understanding of different areas of amenity horticulture, with this course you can learn about how to manage a range of different horticulture projects from public gardens to temporary displays.
-You'll find out how to plan and secure funding for projects, as well as how to oversee staff and volunteers to make the most use of the resources at hand.
-The course is perfect for people looking for positions of greater responsibility and is ideal for those wishing to work in:
+You'll learn to plan and secure funding for projects, as well as how to oversee staff and volunteers to make the most use of the resources at hand.
+This course is perfect for people looking for positions of greater responsibility and is ideal for those wanting to work in:

-- Public horticulture projects
+- Public horticulture projects.

-- Private horticulture practices
+- Private horticulture practices.

-- Parks & gardens
+- Parks and gardens - large and small.

-- General horticulture
+- General horticulture.

-- Ecotourism
+- Ecotourism.

-- Garden conservation & restoration
+- Garden conservation and restoration.

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor